-Better Together: Forging Partnerships to Achieve Business Goals (Part 1)
+Better Together: How JVs and Partnerships Should Contribute to Business Goals

 Marc van Grondelle and Emma Blackley of Lincoln’s global Joint Ventures & Partnering practice unpack why JVs and partnerships are so often overlooked and how to execute them without mishap.